BeAHappyMoron/QQVault-Website-Application/README.md

 8. Input your account number as both the receiver and sender when making a withdrawal.
 9. Your feedback would be greatly appreciated.
 Enjoy!

-How to run:
+🛠️ How to Run:
 This is an ASP.NET application created using Visual Studio in C#.
 Ensure to install all the necessary dependencies required to run the application on your device.

-1. Development Tools
+1. 🖥️ Development Tools:
 Visual Studio (with ASP.NET workload) or Visual Studio Code (with C# extension).

 .NET SDK (for ASP.NET Core) or .NET Framework (for ASP.NET MVC 5).